openstack/charm-deployment-guide/deploy-guide/source/operational-tasks.rst

 * :doc:`Unseal Vault <ops-unseal-vault>`
 * :doc:`Configure TLS for the Vault API <ops-config-tls-vault-api>`
 * :doc:`Live migrate VMs from a running compute node <ops-live-migrate-vms>`
+* :doc:`Scale back an application with the hacluster charm <ops-scale-back-with-hacluster>`